n4kz/stalin.js/readme.md

 * AMD compatibility
 * Extension to use blocks (like jade or many others)
+* Extension to make current item in list accessible
 * Run tests against minified version

 # Copyright and License